42-monkeys/daruma/README.md

 # Daruma

-A simple app to add your resolutions (yearly, monthly or daily) and help you stick with those!
+A simple app to add your resolutions and help you stick with those!

 The idea comes from the will of helping me and others to stick with the chosen resolutions.